Newfoundland Mortgage Rates

 Facts about Newfoundland and Labrador

 Newfoundland and Labrador is the seabird capital of North America, being home to over 35 million seabirds.
-The famous Atlantic puffins can be found in Witless Bay Ecological Reserve near St. John's, while the province also has some of the largest populations of bald eagles in North America.
+The famous Atlantic puffins can be found in Witless Bay Ecological Reserve near St. John's, while the province also has some of the largest populations of bald eagles in northeastern North America.

 For those looking for an adventure out on sea, Newfoundland and Labrador is world famous for its fantastic whale watching, with the world's largest population of humpback whales feeding on the province’s shores between May and September.
 Icebergs also pay the province a visit every year, appearing between April right through to July.
 If you're looking to experience the province's famous icebergs, seabirds, and whales all at one go, the best time to visit would be in July.